yuanshunning/pickit-docs/docs/getting_started/index.rst

 Getting started
 ===============

-Welcome and thank you for choosing for Pick-it.
+Welcome and thank you for choosing for Pickit.

 7 steps to your first pick
 --------------------------